Kasakela chimpanzee community: Barbet

-Barbet (ca. 1978 – 1992) was Sparrow's second-oldest daughter.
+Barbet (c.
+1978 – 1992) was Sparrow's second-oldest daughter.
 She died in 1992.

 Sheldon

 Sheldon (b.
 May 1983) is Sparrow's oldest son.
 Sheldon grew up within the community as a subordinate male but within 2004 following the vacancy of the alpha position after former alpha Frodo's departure, when he became the alpha male.
 Sheldon held on to dominance for only a year and lost the alpha position to another male, Kris, in 2005.
 He was part of a coalition that helped his son Fudge attain the alpha male position in 2016.
 He fathered Fanni's first three offspring, Fudge, Fundi and Familia.
 He was a low ranking male when he fathered Fudge and Fundi, but had become the alpha male by the time he fathered Familia.
 He also fathered Tita's son Tofiki in 2000 while a mid-ranking male.

 Schweini

 Schweini (b.
 April 1991) is Sparrow's third oldest daughter.
 Her father is Wilkie.
 She gave birth to her first infant in September 2007 but she died in infancy.
 She gave birth to the female Safi on October 16, 2008, but she died in August 2011.
 She also gave birth to a son Schall in November 2012.
 She was brutally attacked by females of the Mitumba chimpanzee community while associating with males of that community in both 2004 and 2005.